BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/CurvatureModeButton.md

-# Curvature Mode
+# Curve Mode

+Click here to activate curve mode for envelopes in this *block*

-Click here to switch the Block's Envelopes into curvature mode.
+Use curve mode to adjust the curvature of envelopes

-In curvature mode, Control Points cannot be added, removed or repositioned.

-Instead, dragging the line segments between Control Points edits the the exponent base for the control point interpolation.
-This allows you to apply curvature to Envelope transitions.

-Double click a line segment to revert to a linear interpolation.
+Double-click a line segment to revert to a linear envelope